-Natural Bridges National Monument

-Box 1, Lake Powell, UT 84533
+Natural Bridges National Monument Box 1, Lake Powell, UT 84533

 Setting: The camping areas serve as gateways to more remote country where three large natural sandstone bridges created by stream erosion are located.
 A nearby scenic drive leads to bridge overlooks and trails lead to the bridges themselves.
 The bridges-named Owachomo, Sipapu, and Kachina-range from 180 to 268 feet in length and 106 to 220 feet in height.
+Archeological sites can also be seen from Bridge View Drive.

 Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
-Water is available within \(\frac{1}{2} \) mile of the campground at the visitor center.
+Water is available within 1⁄2 mile of the campground at the visitor center.
 RVs up to 21 feet long are permitted.
+Sites accommodate 9 persons and one vehicle.
 The campground sometimes fills by early afternoon from May to October.